 The hope is for time to be approached from different angles, highlighting matters of momentum, documentation and preservation, taking into consideration the intimacy of stories, as well as the breadth of the concept of time itself.

 The LagosPhoto Festival allows us the opportunity to meditate on our relationship with linear narratives of time, as well as the positionality of objects and subjects in these stories.
+How do we discern differences between art as a form of activism, a form of documentation of our collective consciousness or as personal archives, and how do these possibilities allow us to bargain with photography in relation to our ethics and morals across time?

 Each time a portrait is made, a story is created.
 This makes it important to have myriad subject matters explored by a multitude of artists.
 The hope is that, with more diverse stories told through the lens of those closest to their own experiences, the exploitation of narratives will fall out of language.